dice-group/sparql-transactional-test/README.md

     http://localhost:9080/sparql http://localhost:9080/update

-# verify durability will start the triplestore itself, it does not need to be running before issuing the following command
+# verify durability will start the triplestore itself
+# it does not need to be running before issuing the following command

 # 4  write workers using pre-generated data from rdf_large/
 # 24 read workers using the queries from queries.txt to stress the triplestore